VICTOR JAMES ZAMMIT's

 Corner: see below)

-sent out a weekly Friday Afterlife Report to thousands of
+a weekly Friday Afterlife Report to thousands of subscribers

 HUMAN RIGHTS ACTIVITIES